mojotech/modernator-client-react/README.md

 # Building

+Before building, you'll want to follow the directions in .env.sample and fill it in with the appropriate values.
+Talk to the project maintainer if you don't know the appropriate values.

 ## Nix
 The easiest way to build this is to download the [Nix package manager](http://nixos.org/nix/) and use the following commands: